smagt/force-cop-estimator/README.md

 # force-cop-estimator

-This module estimates the center of contct in finger's frame of reference and the aplied force in Newtons from the response of the tactile sensors of the iCub robot.
-This modul is used in Task 4-1 to detect contacts.
+This module estimates the center of contact in finger's frame of reference and the aplied force in Newtons from the response of the tactile sensors of the iCub robot.
+This module is used in Task 4-1 to detect contacts.

 ## Dependencies